Covid-19: New lockdown for Berlin's nightlife | DW | 07.10.2020

 Berliners are debating the pros and cons of the latest anti-coronavirus measures.
 With much of the city labelled as "hotspots" due to alarming infection rates the government is clamping down.

 Once again, Covid-19 is the talk of the town in the central district of Berlin-Mitte.
-The streets and sidewalks are narrow by Berlin standards, the city has been enjoying an Indian summer and night for night, people have been sitting at close quarters outside restaurants und cafés as if nothing had changed since the virus arrived.
+The streets and sidewalks are narrow by Berlin standards and with the city enjoying Indian summer, people have been sitting at close quarters night after night outside restaurants und cafés as if nothing had changed since the virus arrived.

 They've been joined by tourists intent on sampling the city's take-out delights or savoring a sundowner at one of the neighborhood's many hipster hangouts.
 In the eyes of many residents, the combination of crowds carousing cheek to jowl and a dearth of official checks was bound to end badly.